ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-px30/UbuntuImages.md

 **Note**:

-  1. Auto-login is enabled and no need to enter password
+1. Auto-login is enabled and no need to enter password.
-  2. Please refer to [here](HowToFlashImage.html#Flash-a-Ubuntu-Debian-Image) to guide you how to flash image to SD card
+2. Please refer to [here](HowToFlashImage.html#Flash-a-Ubuntu-Debian-Image) to guide you how to flash image to SD card.
-  3. Boot selector in I-Pi board won't work due to the design of [PX30 booting procedure](PX30BootFlow.html)
+3. Boot selector in I-Pi board won't work due to the design of [PX30 booting procedure](PX30BootFlow.html).

   <br />